shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-custom-deal.md

 A maximum of 100 creative IDs can be approved or blocked.

+> [!TIP]
-Use the [Creative Service](../digital-platform-api/creative-service.md) to locate individual creative IDs.
+> Use the [Creative Service](../digital-platform-api/creative-service.md) to locate individual creative IDs.
+>

-- To always allow a specific creative, list the creative IDs, separated by commas, in the **Approve** box.
+> - To always allow a specific creative, list the creative IDs, separated by commas, in the **Approve** box.
-- To always block a specific creative, list the creative IDs, separated by commas, in the **Block** box.
+> - To always block a specific creative, list the creative IDs, separated by commas, in the **Block** box.

 ## Override trust level